Are you missing one or more teeth? Are you looking for a stable and secure restoration?

 Dental bridges are permanent tooth replacements.
 This is because we will cement them in place.
 You will not be able to remove them.
-Bridges not only correct missing teeth, they can restore the natural shape of your bite, smile, jaw structure, and face.
+Bridges not only correct missing teeth, but they can also restore the natural shape of your bite, smile, jaw structure, and face.

 How long after the dental bridge can I eat?